keboola/connection-docs/templates/interactive-kpi-reporting/interactive-kpi-reporting.md

 {: .image-popup}
 ![Performance Indicators](/templates/interactive-kpi-reporting/performance-indicators.png)

-Now you are ready to go.
-The template is up and running and the interactive dashboards are ready for the users.
+Now, you are ready to go.
+The template is operational, and the interactive dashboards are prepared for users.
-The URL of the data app can be found in the section **Components > Data Apps** where you can look up the app according to the name you have named it.
+The URL of the data app is located in the **Components > Data Apps** section, where you can search for the app by the name you assigned to it.

-After opening the data app, you can see the link to its UI on the right side of the screen.
+Upon opening the data app, you will find the link to its user interface on the right side of the screen.

 {: .image-popup}
 ![Opening Data App](/templates/interactive-kpi-reporting/opening-app.png)